ihmcrobotics/ihmcrobotics.github.io/documentation/20-scs/00-tutorials/03-adding-control-to-a-simulation/01-adding-control-to-a-simulation.md

    @Override public void doControl()
    {
-      // ERROR term: Compute the difference between the desired position the pendulum and its current position positionError = desiredPositionRadians.getDoubleValue() - robot.getFulcrumAngularPosition();
+      // ERROR term: Compute the difference between the desired position of the pendulum and its current position positionError = desiredPositionRadians.getDoubleValue() - robot.getFulcrumAngularPosition();

       // INTEGRAL term: Compute a simple numerical integration of the position error